rsuwaileh/IDRISI/LMR/models/README.md

-The results reported under `IDRISI/baselines` are for the BERT-based LMR models that are trained and finetuned per disaster event from IDRISI-R dataset.
 As it is not practical to release 19 English and 6 Arabic models for every disaster event, we release four models per language that are trained using the training splits of all events from IDRISI-R dataset under different data and task setups.
 The underlying BERT-based model is adopted from the [TLLMR4CM GitHub](https://github.com/rsuwaileh/TLLMR4CM/).

 The data setups are:
   - `Random`:  The timestamps of tweets are ignored during training.